nuxt/components/README.md

   ComponentBar.vue
 ```

-Use them whenever you want, there will be auto imported in `.vue` files :
+Use them whenever you want, they will be auto imported in `.vue` files :

 ```html
 <template>